 - Once the curdling time for the milk has elapsed add the sugar (or sugar replacement if using), maple syrup, melted chocolate spread, vegetable oil and vanilla extract and stir well until the sugar dissolves.
 Add the flax ‘egg’.

 - Make a well in-midst the dry ingredients and slowly pour in the mixture from the jug.
 Use a spatula to combine, then slowly pour in the hot water until your batter is thick but mixable with a spoon and all ingredients well combined.

 - Grease two cake tins of equal size (I like to use coconut oil for this) and pour the batter equally into both of them.
 Bake in the middle section of your oven for about 35-40 minutes, or until a toothpick comes out clean.

 - Once done, set the cakes aside on a cooling rack to cool down completely.
 It’s best to remove the cakes from the tins once they have cooled down for at least 20 minutes.

-- Prepare your frosting: Add the butter to a medium size mixing bowl and blend with a electrical hand mixer until smooth.
+- Prepare your frosting: Add the butter to a medium-size mixing bowl and blend with an electric hand mixer until smooth.
 Pour in the vanilla extract, peppermint essence and food colouring.

 - Carefully add the icing sugar in batches until the frosting is thick but spreadable.